-Inspiring the Future connects teachers from schools and colleges with thousands of volunteers across the UK, from a huge range of jobs from app designers to zoologists and at all levels, from apprentices to CEOs through our secure online platform.
+Inspiring the Future connects teachers from schools and colleges with volunteers in a huge range of jobs, from app designers to zoologists and from apprentices to CEOs, through our secure online platform.

-Our research has shown that volunteers visiting schools can reduce the chance of students becoming NEET.
-‘Motivated to achieve’ our latest report shows that three or more career talks can have a positive impact on student attainment with those less engaged or with low academic attainment benefitting the most.
+Our research has shown that encounters with volunteers from the world of work can reduce the chance of students becoming NEET.
+Our ‘Motivated to achieve‘ report shows that three or more career talks can have a positive impact on student attainment with those less engaged or with low academic attainment benefitting the most.

 Volunteers have signed up to share their knowledge, experience and enthusiasm about their jobs with your students.
 They have indicated which areas they would like to get involved in and in the sections on the left you can see our advice about which ones work best for different year groups you can see more bespoke ideas by clicking on the links on the left.
 Here is a sample:

 - Career Talks and assemblies

 - CV workshops

 - Enterprise events